JIceberg/jiceberg/README.md

 ### Projects
 I am working on:
 * a compiler for C
-* an image detection library for custom client-side purposes
 * an operating system built from Rust
-* a web-sraping registration aid for [Oscar](https://oscar.gatech.edu) ✅

 ### Groups
 Member of: